Stock routers are limited, and getting the best setup and performance out of them can be very difficult.

 - You will need to enter the above three lines for all IPs and ports that you wish to use and forward, replacing the IP and port numbers and necessary

 - Once you have saved the firewall reboot your router.
 On each device go to our IP leak test to make sure that they have the external IP address that you're expecting

 Like a VPN, a Smart DNS service allows you to overcome geographically restricted content.
-You can read more about the differences and similarities of the two, over on this page.
 Despite the fact that it doesn't work with Netflix that well anymore, there is still plenty of restricted websites it allows you to access.
 I recommend Blockless as it has a great price, and provides a well-rounded overall service.
 Unfortunately, at the moment, I'm not aware of any free Smart DNS services that are legitimate and will not sell your data.
 There are, however, some free VPN services that have good privacy policies and will keep your data secure.

 Once you have signed up to Blockless, setting up the Smart DNS service on DD-WRT, is very simple, and is as follows.